bhartiyaanshul/willow-ai-monorepo/README.md

 ## 🎯 Features

-- 🎤 Real-time speech-to-text and text-to-speech.
+- 🎤 Real-time speech-to-text and text-to-speech
-- 🤖 Conversational AI agent using OpenRouter.
+- 🤖 Conversational AI agent using OpenRouter
-- 🔄 Supports full-duplex conversation flow (WIP).
+- 🔄 Full-duplex conversation flow (WIP)
-- 📋 Collects and summarizes lead information.
+- 📋 Collects and summarizes lead information
-- 💬 Text-based interface for testing and demos.
+- 💬 Text-based interface for testing and demos
-- ⚡ Fast, low-latency interactions via REST/WebSocket.
+- ⚡ Fast, low-latency interactions via REST/WebSocket
-- 📝 Robust logging and transcript review for all interactions.
+- 📝 Robust logging and transcript review for all interactions
-- 🛡️ Graceful error handling and recovery in both backend and frontend.
+- 🛡️ Graceful error handling and recovery in both backend and frontend
+- 💾 Persistent chat and lead storage (localStorage)
+- 🧑‍💻 Easy to extend and customize

 ---